knulli-cfw/knulli.org/docs/faq/troubleshooting.md

 ### Q: I am using an Anbernic device of the RG35/40XX H/Plus/SP/V/2024 series.
 Why does my battery lose so much charge in sleep mode?
 Sleep mode on Anbernic stock OS seems more efficient!

-A: There are two different types of sleep mode: *Suspend to RAM* and *Suspend to disk* (sometimes also referred to as *hibernation*).
+A: There are two different types of sleep mode on modern computers (and similar devices): **Suspend to RAM** and **Suspend to disk** (sometimes also referred to as **hibernation**).

-When *suspending to RAM*, many components of the device are shut off, but the entire state of the device is kept in *RAM* (Random Access Memory).
+When **suspending to RAM**, many components of the device are shut off, but the entire state of the device is kept in **RAM** (Random Access Memory).
 Consequently, the device will still require some power to keep the RAM active.
-This type of sleep mode consumes still quite some power, but it is fast to wake up and it does not wear out the hard disk.
+This type of sleep mode **consumes still quite some power**, but it is fast to wake up and it does not wear out the hard disk.

-When *suspending to disk*, the state of the device is written to a persistent memory, such as a hard disk or an SD card.
-The device will be able to power off completely, therefore saving much more battery charge.
-However, I/O operations to persistent memory are slow, so this mode takes longer to go to sleep and wake up again, also it might slowly wear out the persistent memory.
+When **suspending to disk**, the state of the device is written to a **persistent memory**, such as a hard disk or an SD card.
+The device will be able to **power off completely**, therefore saving much more battery charge.
+However, I/O operations to/from persistent memory are slow, so this mode takes longer to go to sleep and wake up again, also it might slowly wear out the persistent memory over time.

-The custom kernel provided by Anbernic for the devices of that series only allows *Suspend to RAM*.
-Sadly, the Anbernic devices of that series consume a lot of power to maintain the RAM in sleep mode, which is why you might notice a discharge of about 5% per hour, so you cannot put the device to sleep indefinitely.
+The custom kernel provided by Anbernic for the devices of that series only allows **Suspend to RAM**.
+The Anbernic devices of that series consume a lot of power to maintain the RAM in sleep mode, which is why you might notice a **discharge** of about **5% per hour**, so you cannot put the device to sleep indefinitely.

 With a more recent update, Anbernic changed the sleep mode concept.
-Instead of *suspending to RAM*, the stock OS does now *suspend to disk*.
-However, their implementation of *suspend to disk* is a hacked solution and **not** an appropriate implementation of proper hibernation.
+Instead of **suspending to RAM**, the stock OS now **suspends to disk**.
+However, their implementation of **suspend to disk** is a hacked solution and **not** an appropriate implementation of **real hibernation**.

 The KNULLI developers purposely decided **not** to adopt the hacked solution into the KNULLI software.
-Instead, we are working on switching KNULLI to the mainline Linux kernel, which will allow a **proper** *suspend to disk* mode as it is supposed to be.
-Until KNULLI is switched to mainline kernel completely, KNULLI will only support *suspend to RAM*.
+Instead, we are working on switching KNULLI to the mainline Linux kernel, which will allow a **proper** implementation of **suspend to disk** as it is supposed to be.
+Until KNULLI is switched to mainline kernel completely, KNULLI will only support **suspend to RAM**.

 ---